 Never mind the laws and policies in our country; the truly most effective way to break down barriers and attract the best and most productive workers is to acknowledge our prejudices, then try to overcome them.

 2) Notice the stereotypes and prejudices of others - and you might be surprised.
-People rarely come out and say them, but they will give signs by the things they say, such as: "they just do it that way"; "it's part of her heritage"; or "the police keep stats on those people, but they just won't tell us".
+People rarely come out and say them, but they will give signs by the things they say, such as: "they just do it that way"; "it's part of their heritage"; or "the police keep stats on those people, but they just won't tell us."

 3) Consider how you can address stereotypes in your workplace - as they form prejudices and have an impact on the workplace.
 Perhaps you'd like to talk about stereotypes (there are a number of exercises to discuss them) in a meeting, or ask an employee what she meant with a certain comment.